CREATE TABLE Statement

 • proto-registry (for Protobuf Schema Registry entry)

 If no format is specified, Avro Schema Registry is used by default.
-This is only applicable if primary or partition key is defined.
+This applies only if a primary or partition key is defined.

 scan.bounded.mode